Upper GI x-ray

 - What are the benefits vs. risks?

-- What are the limitations of Upper Gastrointestinal (GI) Tract Radiography?
+- What are the limitations of an upper GI?

 Upper gastrointestinal tract radiography, also called an upper GI, is an x-ray examination of the esophagus, stomach and first part of the small intestine (also known as the duodenum).
 Images are produced using a special form of x-ray called fluoroscopy and an orally ingested contrast material such as barium.